 #3 Check Validation

 A pre-employment test should not be limited to the new employees, it should be conducted on the existing employees as well to test their validation for their position.
-Sometimes employees working on a position don’t actually possess the talent to handle the position.
+Sometimes employees working in a position don’t actually possess the talent to handle the position.

 #4 Use in Hiring Process

-Employment tests should be included in the recruitment process on different stages.
+Employment tests should be included in the recruitment process in different stages.
 Foremost, it should be used to shortlist the good candidates from the pool of applicants.
 Once good candidates are analyzed, then the test should be made comparative so that candidates who pass must be proficient in their skills.

 Pre-employment Test – A Necessity

 Most startups fail due to incapable and incompetent employees.
-Employees are the fixed assets of the startups that they make them a success.
+Employees are the fixed assets of the startups that make them a success.
 Thus, to hire professional and skilled employees for your startup company – it is essential to include pre-employment tests.
 This test should be created very carefully after considering all the skill requirements that you are looking for in the ideal candidates.
-The perfect implementation of the employment skill test will increase employee’s productivity, reduce hiring process cost and time along with multiple other benefits.
+The perfect implementation of the employment skill test will increase employee productivity, reduce hiring process costs and time along with multiple other benefits.